adskinner/portfolio/_posts/2019-03-26-is-jekyll-the-right-platform-for-your-website.md

 tags: [Jekyll, Static Sites]
 permalink: /writing/:title
 description: I used Jekyll, a static site generator, for my portfolio website's platform.
 It's an unconventional choice compared to the conventional Wordpress, Shopify or Squarespace platforms.
 Could Jekyll be the right fit for your business website?
+comments: true
 ---

 >Let's start by learning some basics...

 ### What is Jekyll?

-Jekyll is a static site generator.
+[Jekyll](https://jekyllrb.com) is a static site generator.

 ### What is a static site generator?